ThePrez/Manzan/docs/config/data.md

 # This will manage information from the watch session with id "jesse".
 # The event will be formatted as specified in the format value, and
-# the system watch will automatically be started when the Manzan Distributor is run
+# the system watch will automatically be started when the Manzan Distributor is run.
+# The distributor will query for 10000 messages every 10 milliseconds.
 [watchout]
 type=watch
 id=jesse
 destinations=test_out, slackme
 format=$MESSAGE_ID$ (severity $SEVERITY$): $MESSAGE$ strwch=WCHMSG((*ALL)) WCHMSGQ((*HSTLOG))
+interval=10
+numToProcess=10000
 ```